AdriaArray - Data analysis and research

 Parametric data exchange with EMSC, station naming and reporting: C. Papazachos & C. Evangelidis.

-Moment tensors: G. Petersen & E. Sokos.
-The AdriaArray Seismic Network produced a huge increase in available real time data for source studies.
-The moment tensor subgroup aims in the use of this data, in real time moment tensor retrieval applications, as well as in detailed source studies of moderate and large events in the area.
+Moment tensors and seismic sources: G. Petersen & E. Sokos.
+The AdriaArray Seismic Network produced a huge increase in available real time data for source studies in local and regional distances.
+The subgroup deals with the usage of this data in real time moment tensor or focal mechanism retrieval applications, as well as in detailed source studies of earthquakes across different magnitude scales, in the Adria area (e.g. extended source studies, slip inversions etc).
+Goals are the exchange of knowledge and methods, fostering discussions of best practices, exchanging results and collaborating in research projects.

 - This activity could include: